 5. Got milk?

 This change is especially for those looking to conceive this year.
 There is evidence showing that the addition of some servings of full fat dairy positively affect cycles and fertility.
-If you’re lactose intolerant, this won’t be for you, but if you digest dairy well, then whole milk, whole plain yogurt, and cheese are great options.
+If you’re lactose or dairy intolerant, this won’t be for you, but if you digest dairy well, then whole milk, whole plain yogurt, kefir and cheese are great options.
 If you’re due for a sweet treat, you could even consider a little ice cream as your fertility dairy serve of the day.
 You can look into the Harvard Fertility Diet for a rundown of this approach.

 And a BONUS option to consider!